 In my work, I think about people, events, and life in general, under the umbrella of trauma.
 It covers being subjected to direct experience, witnessing experiences and variety of physical and emotional symptoms.
 The trauma perspective incorporates emotions, legitimizes and normalizes them; focuses on individual strengths and resilience; and offers hope for recovery.

 In this webinar

-But, in this webinar, I will use the term "burnout", because that is what we advertised, but I will apply the trauma framework to the material that I present.
+But, in this webinar, I will use the term "burnout", because that is what we advertised, but I will apply the trauma framework.

 Common symptoms of burnout